Shur Creative Partners / Hasbro Intelligence Brief

 Limore Shur · call at 1:22:41

-Parents are not buying “less screen time” or “more educational.”
+Parents have stopped buying “less screen time” and “more educational.”
 Those are value statements and the market has commoditized them.
-Parents are buying what their child becomes in the presence of the object.
-That is a meaning statement, and it is elastic on price in a way the $9-to-$25 shelf fight at Walmart is not.
+Parents buy what their child becomes in the presence of the object.
+That is a meaning statement, and it holds price in a way the $9-to-$25 shelf fight at Walmart never will.
 Lego has known this for twenty years.
 Melissa & Doug built a billion-dollar business on it.
-Spin Master bought that business specifically to own the elastic segment at scale.
+Spin Master bought that business specifically to own the premium segment at scale.

 Every wedge in the next section pays off on meaning.
-That is the editorial discipline.
-If a SKU cannot be described in terms of what the child is becoming — a helper, a maker, a cook, a builder, a participant — it does not belong in the line.
+If a SKU cannot be described by what the child is becoming, a helper, a maker, a cook, a builder, a participant, it does not belong in the line.

 IV · The Three Wedges